Last updated October 11, 2023

 Traffic: In the forest very quiet.
 Cadia Road can get busy, especially for shift change at the mine.

 Gosling Creek Cycle Path: The descent to the creek (once past the park bench at the top) gets very loose with a tight turn at the bottom on to the bridge.

 Variations / Extensions

-Ginns & Berrilee.
-Adds some gravel roads to the route, heading out through Gosling Creek and on to the back roads around Spring Creek.
-Adds about 15kms / half an hour.
+Berrilee, Ginns & Giles.
+Add some farm gravel roads to the route, return via Gosling Creek rather than the Pinnacle.
+Adds about 15kms / 30mins.

 Mt Canobolas via Berrilee.
 The long back way to the summit.
 Turn left at the top of the Main Central climb to keep climbing up to the summit.
 Go through the pine forests and in to the native forests as you climb.
 Spectacular views to the south on the way up.
 The roads condition deteriorates further on the way up and may not be suitable for gravel bikes.
 Descend down the mountain on the tarmac and head back to town via the Pinnacle.
 Adds around 15kms / 45mins / 500m elevation.